decretist/ICMCL17/proceedings/ICMCL17.md

-The original project from which the current work grew was concerned with the question of the authorship of the case statements and the first- and second-recension *dicta* in Gratian's *Decretum*, including the *dicta* in *de Penitentia*.
+The original project from which the current work grew was concerned with the question of the authorship of the case statements and the first- and second-recension *dicta* in Gratian's *Decretum*, including the *dicta* in *de penitentia*.
 It employed stylometric authorship analysis using a statistical technique from computational linguistics---principal component analysis of the frequencies of commonly occurring function words---to obtain its results.
-Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
-Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
-Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[@evans_distant_2022]
+Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de penitentia*.
+Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.[@winroth_making_2000, 175-192] Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[@evans_distant_2022]